DevExpress-Examples/devextreme-pivotgrid-with-webapi/README.md

 <!-- default badges end -->
 # PivotGrid for DevExtreme - How to use PivotGrid with a WebAPI

-This example shows how to configure the PivotGrid widget to work with the remote WebAPI data service.
+This example shows how to configure the PivotGrid widget to work with a remote WebAPI data service.
 In this example, the PivotGrid supports *remote operations* and *drill down* features.

 ## Getting Started